safe-global/safe-infrastructure/docs/running_locally.md

 Add your `NEXT_PUBLIC_INFURA_TOKEN` value if its required for the chain RCP uri in the [container_env_files/ui.env](../container_env_files/ui.env) file.

 Additionally, the Safe Web app itself, defines which instance of the Safe CGW to use in this [container_env_files/ui.env](../container_env_files/ui.env) file.
 The value of `NEXT_PUBLIC_GATEWAY_URL_PRODUCTION` defines the URL where the Safe CGW can be reached.
 The default in this repo, points to the instance running as part of the `docker-compose.yml` file, but can be adjusted to point to our production instances, or your own hosted instance.

+## Video tutorial

+Not recorded by the Safe team, but [here you can find an example of setting up Avalanche Fuji C-Chain](https://www.youtube.com/watch?v=FUytj_xStDI)